mairagee524/mairagee524/README.md

 <!-- **mairagee524/mairagee524** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

-🔭 I’m currently working on a film project on DataSlate, as a volunteer.

-👯 I’m looking to collaborate on projects that fuse tech with education.

-🤔 I’m looking for help with how to improve my back-end knowledge.
-I am also looking to collaborate more on open-source projects.

 ### ⚡ Fun facts:
 - I've seen my all-time favorite band, blink-182 8 times and met them once as a VIP!